 Illnesses like irritable bowel syndrome and Crohn’s disease present with diarrhea.
 If your child experiences frequent, repeated bouts of diarrhea, it may be more than a contagious illness as the culprit.

-Highly spiced foods, like curry or foods with chili, or caffeine can trigger diarrhea.
+The facts about IBS are, that highly spiced foods, like curry or foods with chili, or caffeine can trigger diarrhea.
 If you notice a pattern, consider limiting your child’s consumption of those items.
 Taken further, food sensitivities, like a dairy allergy or gluten intolerances can present with diarrhea.
 If your child frequently suffers from diarrhea, exploring food allergies with your health care provider may provide clarity.

 Some antibiotics can cause diarrhea, so if your child develops that as a side effect, speak with your pediatrician right away about finding an alternative antibiotic.